Syslifters/sysreptor/docs/docs/htb-reporting-with-sysreptor.md

 # Hack The Box Reporting

-Our free cloud service to write your Hack The Box CPTS, CBBH, and CDSA reports.
+Our free cloud service to write your Hack The Box CPTS, CHHB, CDSA, CWEE or CAPE reports.

 💲 Free
 📝 Write in markdown